 It is mandatory to maintain documentation when the taxpayer's aggregate book value of international transactions exceeds INR one crore.

-Section 92D under the Income Tax Act, 1961, mandates a taxpayer to maintain transfer pricing documentation in the form of TP Study and Form No. 3CEB.
-This report though Form No. 3CEB must be obtained from an independent practising Chartered Accountant which is required to be furnished to the Income Tax department on or before the specified due date.
+Section 92D under the Income Tax Act 1961, mandates a taxpayer to maintain transfer pricing documentation in the form of TP Study and Form No. 3CEB.
+This report through Form No. 3CEB must be obtained from an independent practicing Chartered Accountant which is required to be furnished to the Income Tax department on or before the specified due date.
 The specified date means the date one month prior to the due date for furnishing the return of income under Section 139 of the Act.
 This report is essential in validating the fairness of arm's length pricing of the international/specified domestic transactions.
 The key component of a TP Report is the economic analysis which forms a foundation to conclude that the international transactions with its overseas affiliates are at arm's length.

 |3CEB||Report from an accountant to be furnished under section 92E relating to the international transaction(s) along with Transfer Pricing Study.||Companies engaged in international transactions with any associated enterprise.||By October 31 of the AY.|

 |3CEAA (Part A)||Basic details of the group- consists of name, address, the tax identification number||To be filed by every person, being a constituent entity of an international group.||By November 30 of the AY.|